By Bernie on 01 Jun 2010

 When we read the history of the antebellum South in the United States, no American is urged to go out and buy a slave.
 When we read the history of the early western expansion of the United States, no American is urged to go out and kill an Indian.
 These are read for their historical value and are never meant to suggest future action on the part of any American or that the events mentioned are moral, good and to be emulated.

-When a Jew reads Deuteronomy 13:6-9 that the punishment for apostasy is stoning, it is merely a piece of historical data; it certainly is not to be applied and hasn't been applied for millennia - in fact, more than two thousand years ago the rabbis declared that the passages regarding the death penalty for idolatry, bestiality, blasphemy, illicit sex, breaking the Sabbath, witchcraft, and certain adulterous behavior was purely for historical study, not for actual practice or execution.
+When a Jew reads Deuteronomy 13:6-9 that the punishment for apostasy is stoning, it is merely a piece of historical data; it certainly is not to be applied and hasn't been applied for millennia - in fact, more than two thousand years ago the rabbis declared that the passages regarding the death penalty for idolatry, bestiality, blasphemy, illicit sex, breaking the Sabbath, witchcraft, and certain adulterous behavior were purely for historical study, not for actual practice or execution.
 And that determination was made two thousand years ago!

 Yet 600 years later, when mankind should have been even more civilized, Mohammed put into place a barbaric military/social/political system he called Islam which was even more barbaric and savage and which called for the death penalty for merely questioning his authority.
 Blasphemy in the early days of Islam was punished by burning the blasphemer alive but later it was found that death by the sword was a kinder and gentler punishment.